Last updated on July 2, 2021

-My tip is to keep Fabled Passage in hand as long as possible.
+My tip is to keep Fabled Passage in your hand as long as possible.
 The sacrifice ability on this land is fantastic in combination with Mayhem Devil, allowing you to deal one damage to any target by sacrificing it.

-And finally, Vraska, Golgari Queen.
+And finally, there’s Vraska, Golgari Queen.
 This card might actually be excellent in the mainboard.
 It would add yet another sacrifice engine but can also double-up as removal and card draw.
 Maybe adding one of these is something you’d like to try.

 Klothys, God of Destiny | Illustration by Magali Villeneuve

 This was a concise and to-the-point deck tech.
 I hope you like these shorter pieces! if so, let me know in the comments below.